filecoin-project/filecoin-docs/basics/what-is-filecoin/programming-on-filecoin.md

 description: >-
   Once data has been stored, it is possible to run computations and calculations on that data, without needing to retrieve the data from a storage provider.
-  This page covers the basics of how programmin
+  This page covers the basics of how programming works with Filecoin.
 ---

 # Programming on Filecoin